Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Is it illegal to leave a child in the car?

-Leaving a kid or pet in the car or trying to break them out could cause you more trouble than you think.
+Leaving a kid in the car or trying to break them out could cause you more trouble than you think.

 If you live in a state like Louisiana, Maryland or Nebraska, it’s illegal to leave your child unattended in a car for even a minute.
 But safety laws involving vehicles and kids vary widely in the rest of the country.

 There’s no federal law covering when and how long it’s OK to leave your kids in the car without you, although some states have enforced laws regarding leaving your children in the car.